 - NUTRITION GUIDES

-How to build muscle and size
+How to build muscle and size - Part 1

-How to Gain Weight and Build Muscle...
+How to Gain Weight and Build Muscle

 1. Eat enough calories

-Aim to consume at least 20 calories per pound of bodyweight you weigh to gain muscle mass.
+Start with a 20% increase in your current daily calorie intake.
+Try this pound builder - Aim to consume at least 20 calories per pound of bodyweight you weigh to gain muscle mass.

 2. Eat sufficient high-quality protein

-Consuming sufficient high quality protein is essential for building muscle.
+Consuming sufficient high-quality protein is essential for building muscle.
 Current recommendations are to consume a minimum of 0.8g of protein for each kg of body weight, however, this is really only applicable to the average sedentary individual.
-Current evidence shows that as we get more active our protein requirements increase.
-We need sufficient protein to build muscle, protein experts have stated that we need between 1.5-2.0g of protein per kg of body weight.
-So if you weigh 80kgs, you'll need to consume between 120 and 160 grams of protein each day.
+Current evidence shows that to support muscle development, protein intake is the key, therefore the recommended 0.8g per kg should be increased to 1.5-2.0g of protein per kg of body weight.
+For an 80 kg individual, that would equate to 120-160 grams of protein per day.

-We need sufficient high quality protein to build muscle, protein experts have stated that we need between 1.5-2.0g
+We need sufficient high-quality protein to build muscle, protein experts have stated that we need between 1.5-2.0g

 3. Don't let the 'low fat' myth ruin your goals

-Total dietary fat should supply approximately 30% of your daily calorie intake.
+Total dietary fat should supply approximately 25-30% of your daily calorie intake.

-Healthy sources of fat include cold water oily fish (such as salmon, mackerel, and sardines), extra-virgin olive oil, peanuts (unsalted), avocado, pecans, almonds, hazelnuts, walnuts or flaxseed.
-Nuts (any sort, just make sure they are unsalted) are a great food to snack on if you're having trouble gaining weight, as they are not only high in calories, but they are actually composed of good quality calories.
-They contain monounsaturated fats, they are also a good source of protein, fibre and contain a number of essential minerals that are needed for health.
-For those not consuming any oily fish, you may want to consider taking a fish oil supplement daily.
-Remember that total dietary fat should supply approximately 30% of your daily calorie intake.
+Healthy sources of fat include: cold water oily fish (such as salmon, mackerel, and sardines), extra-virgin olive oil, peanuts (unsalted), avocado, pecans, almonds, hazelnuts, walnuts or flaxseed.
+Nuts (any sort, just make sure they are unsalted) are a great food to snack on if you're having trouble gaining weight, as they are not only high in calories, but they contain monounsaturated fats, a good source of protein, fibre and contain a number of essential minerals that are needed for health.
+For those not consuming any oily fish, you may want to consider taking a fish oil supplement, such as cod liver oil or flaxseeds.

 4. Fuel your workouts with carbohydrate and creatine